-The Global Forum Webinar Series will serve the Forum as early peer-learning exercises to further develop members’ capacity to more effectively engage with each other, learn from each other, identify SDG actions that they can realistically engage in, and increase individual capacities to identify the correct actors in their national governments and a broader range of relevant stakeholders in their respective countries to accelerate SDGs delivery.
+Global Forum Webinars are developed and delivered by the Global Forum Secretariat and by the Forum’s network Members and Affiliates.
+These webinars serve the membership as peer-learning exercises to further develop their capacity to more effectively engage with each other, learn from each other, identify SDG actions that they can realistically engage in.
+It is envisioned that increased individual capacity to identify the correct actors in their national governments, and a broader range of relevant stakeholders in their respective countries, will strengthen members’ and affiliates’ ability to support their governments to accelerate SDGs delivery.

 The webinars will also offer an opportunity to reach a wider audience by including additional colleagues and staff members from Global Forum member and affiliate organizations, answer participant’s questions in real-time, and recorded sessions will become part of the Global Forum knowledge achieve.